Mohitjangra001/RJPOLICE_HACK_371_Utkarsh_1/README.md

   - Responsible for designing the User Interface (UI).

 - **Lakshyadeep Gogoi:**
-  - Implementing the UI design to develop the application.
+  - Development of the Application [MERN Stack].

 - **Md Danish:**
   - Implementing the web portal and integrating all components.

 - **Mudit:**
-  - Designing the web portal and handling the deployment process.
+  - Handling the deployment process.